Tekuru-Sai-Pranav/Data-entry-and-Deletion-using-React/README.md

 #  Data Entry and Deletion using React

-A simple and clean React.js application that allows users to **add and delete data entries** dynamically.
-This project is perfect for learning basic React concepts such as state management, component structure, and browser storage using `localStorage`.
+A simple React.js application that allows users to **add and delete data entries** dynamically.
+This project is for learning basic React concepts such as state management, component structure.

 ---